Der-Alex/learning-kubernetes/README.md

   - container runtime: e.g. docker
   - kubelets: kubernetes process. interaction with node and pod
   - kube proxy: forwards requests for the services.
-- Master Nodes: Controls and manages the cluster and worker nodes.
+- Master Nodes / Control Plane: Controls and manages the cluster and worker nodes.
 Needs 4 processes
   - Api Server: Like a cluster gateway.
 Also Auth gate keeper.
     - Request > Api Server > validation > Forward to other processes
   - Scheduler: Intelligent manager.
 Where to put a new Pod.